 Up to this time it had been the British practice, in the hope of avoiding German detection, to despatch outward convoys in two smaller sections rather than one larger convoy, but Admiral Sir Bruce Fraser, commanding the Home Fleet, now decided to despatch large convoys with the strongest possible escort including, as Fraser had successfully negotiated with Admiral Sir Max Horton’s Western Approaches Command for the loan of additional resources, stronger support groups and more escort carriers.

-Captain I. M. R. Campbell’s destroyer group (Milne, Mahratta, Matchless, Meteor, Obedient, Offa, Onslaught, Oribi, Savage, Serapis, Swift, Verulam and Vigilant) and a support group led by Commander I. G. Tyson on board the destroyer Keppel then joined the convoy’s escort.
+Captain I. M. R. Campbell’s 3rd Destroyer Flotilla (Milne, Mahratta, Matchless, Meteor, Obedient, Offa, Onslaught, Oribi, Savage, Serapis, Swift, Verulam and Vigilant) and a support group led by Commander I. G. Tyson on board the destroyer Keppel then joined the convoy’s escort.

 Vice Admiral A. F. E. Palliser’s covering force comprised the heavy cruisers Berwick, Kent and Norfolk and the light cruiser Jamaica as well as a number of destroyers.